calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

             * Use evidence-informed approaches and the outcomes from research, scholarship and continuing professional development
         * V4
             * Acknowledge the wider context in which higher education operates  recognising the implications for professional practice

+(Use the terms - dont quote the K V A 's)

 * Level Descriptors
     * D1 - Associate Fellow